Configuring Acme-client

 First, replace every appearance of example.com with your own domain.

-Each SSL cert is valid only for a common name and a set of alternative names that are provided on the certificate.
-For example, an SSL certificate might have the common name example.com and the alternative names www.example.com and mail.example.com.
-You can safely skip this by commenting out this line (see warning below)
+Each TLS cert is valid for only for a single common name and a set of alternative names that are provided on the certificate.
+In the default example, the TLS certificate has the common name example.com and the alternative name secure.example.com.
+You could change the alternative name to www.example.com and mail.example.com.
+In this guide, we will comment out this line, since we do not want to complicate the example with Subject Alternative Names.

 Warning: Having the alternative names directive with nothing inside will cause errors.
-For example, the below will cause errors:
+The example below will cause errors:

 alternative names { }

-If you don't need any alternative names, you should comment this line out by putting a # at the beginning of the line, like so:
+If you don't need any alternative names, comment this line out by putting a # at the beginning of the line, like so:

 # alternative names { }